googleapis/google-cloud-ruby/google-cloud-firestore/OVERVIEW.md

 The goal of google-cloud is to provide an API that is comfortable to Rubyists.
 Authentication is handled by {Google::Cloud::Firestore.new Firestore.new}.
-You can provide the project and credential information to connect to the Cloud Firestore service, or if you are running on Google Compute Engine this configuration is taken care of for you.
+You can provide the project and credential information to connect to the Cloud Firestore service, or if you are running on Google Cloud Platform (GCP), including Google Compute Engine (GCE), Google Kubernetes Engine (GKE), Google App Engine (GAE), Google Cloud Functions (GCF) and Cloud Run this configuration is taken care of for you.
 You can read more about the options for connecting in the {file:AUTHENTICATION.md Authentication Guide}.

 ## Adding data